rDuckDev/MediaWiki/README.md

 * Install MediaWiki on Ubuntu:
   * `wget https://github.com/rDuckDev/MediaWiki-KMS/raw/master/install.sh`
   * `sudo bash install.sh`
-  * Note: Parsoid defaults to port 8000, but 8142 is recommended on Ubuntu / Debian
 * Configure MediaWiki using your browser
   * Download LocalSettings.php and add (or update) the following lines:
     ```php